stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 in the lowest subterrene levels.

-  This fear of the basalt ruins and trap-doors was largely a matter of unspoken suggestion&mdash;or, at most, of furtive quasi-whispers.
+  This fear of the basalt ruins and trap-doors was largely a matter of unspoken suggestion--or, at most, of furtive quasi-whispers.
 Everything specific which bore on it was significantly absent from such books as were on the common shelves.
 It was the one subject lying altogether under a taboo among the Great Race, and seemed to be connected alike with horrible bygone struggles, and with that future peril which would some day force the race to send its keener minds ahead en masse in time.
 Imperfect and fragmentary as were the other things presented by dreams and legends, this matter was still more bafflingly shrouded.
-The vague old myths avoided it&mdash;or perhaps all allusions had for some reason been excised.
+The vague old myths avoided it--or perhaps all allusions had for some reason been excised.
 And in the dreams of myself and others, the hints were peculiarly few.
 Members of the Great Race never intentionally referred to the matter, and what could be gleaned came only from some of the more sharply observant captive minds.